-|Year||Overall||Dual Match||Fall||ACC||Court 1||Court 2||Court 3||Court 4||Court 5||Court 6||Ranked Wins|
+|Year||Overall||Dual Match||Tournaments||ACC||Court 1||Court 2||Court 3||Court 4||Court 5||Court 6||vs. Ranked|

-|Year||Overall||Dual Match||Fall||ACC||Court 1||Court 2||Court 3||Ranked Wins|
+|Year||Overall||Dual Match||Tournaments||ACC||Court 1||Court 2||Court 3||vs. Ranked|

 Ended the fall with the second-best singles record on the team (7-4) and fourth most doubles wins (6-4) …opened the fall with a Flight 6 singles back draw championship at the Debbie Southern Fall Classic hosted by Furman…had an impressive doubles run at the ITA All-American Championships with partner Ariana Rahmanparast…the Seminole Duo won three straight matches in pre-qualifying to advance to the qualifying draw…finished off the fall with a singles Flight D championship at home during the Seminole All-Conference Showdown.